Vmayuya/PIGDICE/README.md

 * HTML and CSS

 ## Known Bugs/Updates/Corrections
 The application doesn't have any bugs.
-Click on this link for further news (https://github.com/Vmayuya/PIGDICE.git
+Click on this link for view of a live site https://vmayuya.github.io/PIGDICE/.
 #### This is a simple javascript application.
 11 MAY 2018
 #### By **VICTORIA MAYUYA**
 ## Specifications